-Sick Leave Accrual
+Sick Leave Policy & Accrual

-All employees, including student employees, will begin to accrue sick leave January 1, 2021.
-Student employees will accrue 1 hour of paid leave for every 30 hours worked, up to 48 hours per year.
+Student employees will accrue 1 hour of paid sick leave for every 30 hours (.0333 hours for each hour) worked, up to 48 hours per year.
 The timesheet in which the student enters their sick leave hours will be charged to the associated department's budget.

-The amount of sick leave to be used is limited to both the student's current accrual and the hours they were previously scheduled to work.
+The amount of sick leave to be used is limited to both the students' current accrual and the hours they were previously scheduled to work.
 Students should not use more sick leave than their scheduled shift or previously agreed upon hours in each instance.
+Students cannot use more sick time than they have already accrued.